ipinfo/java/README.md

 #### EU Country Lookup

-This library provides a system to lookup if a country is member of EU through ISO2 country codes.
+This library provides a system to lookup if a country is a member of the European Union (EU) through ISO2 country codes.

 By default, [here](https://github.com/ipinfo/java-ipinfo/blob/master/src/main/resources/eu.json) is the file containing all the EU members.